Camp Fire (organization): WoHeLo Award

 Established in 1962, the WoHeLo Award is a medallion named for Camp Fire's watchword "WoHeLo".
-WoHeLo is an anagram for the words Work, Health, and Love.
+WoHeLo is derived from the words work, health, and love.
 Each year, approximately 200 Camp Fire youth throughout the nation receive the WoHeLo Award.
-A member may apply for the award after completing four major, long-term projects called Reflections, and three self-selected projects, called Advocacies, dealing with an area of concern of the youth member's choosing; the first must be to Camp Fire, the second cannot be to Camp Fire, and the third can either be in Camp Fire or outside of Camp Fire.
+A member may apply for the award after completing four major long-term projects called Reflections, and three self-selected projects, called Advocacies, dealing with an area of concern of the youth member's choosing.
+The first must be to Camp Fire; the second cannot be to Camp Fire; and the third can either be in Camp Fire or outside of Camp Fire.
 Each of the three Advocacies must involve leading, teaching, serving, and speaking out.
 Many councils have removed the requirement that Advocacies must be completed to the Camp Fire program, citing that opportunities do not always exist for members enrolled in all areas of the country.
 The third requirement for a Camp Fire WoHeLo Award is to "know Camp Fire".
 Youth are required to read the History of Camp Fire, tour the office of their council, or follow another approved method of understanding the services Camp Fire provides.

 In 2004, the WoHeLo Award was expanded to Teens in Action members, allowing all high-school-aged Camp Fire members to work toward the award.